Sanjay180803/E2E-Dysarthric-Voice-Conversion-using-Contrastive-Soft-Units/README.md

 ### Step 3: Train S2UT Model (Core Component)

-Recommended: Before proceeding with the implementation below, we suggest following the instructions in https://github.com/facebookresearch/fairseq/blob/main/examples/speech_to_speech/docs/direct_s2st_discrete_units.md, as our approach is inspired by their methodology.
+Before proceeding with the implementation below, we suggest following the instructions in https://github.com/facebookresearch/fairseq/blob/main/examples/speech_to_speech/docs/direct_s2st_discrete_units.md, as our approach is inspired by their methodology.

 Train the dysarthric-to-healthy conversion model: